Mary Wilson, longest-reigning original Supreme, dies at 76

-LAS VEGAS (AP) — Mary Wilson, the longest-reigning original Supreme, has died at 76 years old.
+LAS VEGAS — Mary Wilson, the longest-reigning original Supreme, has died at 76 years old.

 Wilson died Monday night at her home in Las Vegas and the cause was not immediately clear, said publicist Jay Schwartz.